-Many developing and industrialized countries are now faced with trying to achieve more stringent standards, but are far from meeting them.
+Many developing and high-income countries are now faced with trying to achieve more stringent standards, but are far from meeting them.
 For this reason, the concepts of strategic planning and stepwise implementation should be taken up and adapted to their specific needs.
-The challenge is not to copy the 100+ years experience of the industrialized countries, but to learn from it and jumpstart a process to develop a multi-phased strategic plan that can be achieved in time intervals of 15 to 20 years.
+The challenge is not to copy the more than hundred years experience of the industrialized countries, but to learn from it and jumpstart a process to develop a multi-phased strategic plan that can be achieved in time intervals of 15 to 20 years.

 At each stage of the process, countries should seek to implement those measures that provide the maximum net benefits, or, in the absence of sufficient information for a cost-benefit analysis, choose the most cost-effective measures for achieving a desired level of risk reduction (WHO, 2006).
-How to reach this first step is illustrated below by an example from Ghana, a low-income country, and what can be done further on is illustrated through two examples from Chile and Israel, the first an upper-middle-income country and the second a high-income country today that began its efforts while it was still developing.
+Examples of a low-income country, an upper-middle-income country, and a high-income country are provided below.